 The '8 can't wait' initiative was started by Campaign Zero back in 2015 after the shooting death of Michael Brown.
 On their website, they say their goal is to bring immediate change to police departments.

 The eight policies included in the initiative are: ban chokeholds and strangleholds, require de-escalation, require a warning before shooting, requires all exhaust alternatives before shooting, duty to intervene, ban shooting at moving vehicles, require use of force continuum and require comprehensive reporting.

-Savina says if the Twin Falls Police Department implements these policies, she believes they will be a leader in police reform.
+Savina says if the Twin Falls Police Department implements these policies, they believe the department will be a leader in police reform.

 "I think Twin Falls is a good example.
 There's a smaller bureaucracy; there are fewer issues of existing issues of use of force.
 I think Twin can be an excellent example of incremental change, it can happen in small increments, but it can happen quickly," Barini said.

-Savina says she believes these eight policies are a good starting point for police reform in Twin Falls.
+Savina says they believe these eight policies are a good starting point for police reform in Twin Falls.

 "And so this is a very basic, very bare minimum step towards making sure that the systems in place are not encouraging the sort of atrocities that we are seeing, the sort of massive loss of life we are seeing," Barini said.

 The Twin Falls Police Department says they believe they already meet five of the eight policies, but the issue is their wording on certain policies.